google/docsy/userguide/content/en/docs/adding-content/feedback.md

 Enable Google Analytics by adding your project's analytics ID to the site configuration file.
 For details, see [Configure Google Analytics][].

+By default, Docsy uses the [gtag.js][] analytics library for both GA4 (which _requires_ `gtag.js`) and Universal Analytics (UA) site tags.
+If you prefer using the older `analytics.js` library for your UA site tag, then set `params.disableGtagForUniversalAnalytics` to true in your project's config.

 {{% alert title="Warning" color="warning" %}}
   <!-- Remove this warning once the Hugo docs have been updated to include it. -->